seL4/seL4/CAVEATS.md

 As these are unverified configurations, standard C implementation defects are possible and not excluded as in verified seL4 configurations.

-Supporting a static multi-kernel configuration with formal verification is on the roadmap for the AArch64 architecture, with initial work begun.
-We expect multi-kernel configurations to be more robust than SMP configurations, because they are simpler and closer to the current sequential seL4 proofs.
+An intermediate step towards higher assurance for seL4-based multicore systems is a static multi-kernel configuration of seL4.
+Formal verification for this configuration is on the roadmap for the AArch64 architecture, with initial work begun.
+Even without verification complete, we expect multi-kernel configurations to be more robust, because they are simpler and closer to the current sequential seL4 proofs.

 In a multi-kernel configuration, each CPU core runs a separate instance of seL4, with each kernel instance getting access to disjoint subsets of memory of the